accordproject/techdocs/docs/accordproject.md

 ## What is Accord Project?

-Accord Project is an open source, non-profit, initiative working to transform contract management and contract automation by digitizing contracts.
+Accord Project is an open-source, non-profit, initiative working to transform contract management and contract automation by digitizing contracts.

 ## What is an Accord Project Template?